LidiaStrelets/dance-studio-back/README.md

 - set user role when registrating as a query param
 - to registrate admin user add an adminKey to the query body
 - user can get only his own information
+- only admin is allowed to create or update halls